Entanglement in C$^*$-algebras: tensor products of state spaces: Abstract

 \section{Abstract}

-We analyze the Namioka--Phelps minimal and maximal tensor products of compact convex sets arising as state spaces of \Cs s, and, relatedly, study entanglement in (infinite dimensional) \Cs s.
-The minimal Namioka--Phelps tensor product of the state spaces of two \Cs s is shown to correspond to the set of separable (= un-entangled) states on the tensor product of the \Cs s.
-We show that these maximal and minimal tensor product of the state spaces agree precisely when one of the two \Cs s is commutative.
-This confirms an old conjecture by Barker in the case where the compact convex sets are state spaces of \Cs s.
+We analyze the Namioka--Phelps minimal and maximal tensor products of compact convex sets which arise as the state spaces of unital \Cs s.
+Relatedly, we study entanglement in (infinite dimensional) \Cs s.
+While the \emph{minimal} Namioka--Phelps tensor product of the state spaces of two \Cs s is the well-known set of separable (= un-entangled) states on the (minimal) tensor product of the \Cs s, we also describe the more elusive \emph{maximal} Namioka--Phelps tensor product of state spaces of \Cs s.
+We show that the minimal and maximal tensor products of state spaces of \Cs s agree precisely when one of the two \Cs s is commutative, which confirms Barker's conjecture in the case where the compact convex sets are state spaces of \Cs s.

-The Namioka--Phelps tensor product of the trace simplexes of two \Cs s is shown always to be the trace simplex of the tensor product of the \Cs s.
-This can be used to show that the trace simplex of (any) tensor product of \Cs s is the Poulsen simplex if and only if the trace simplex of each of the \Cs s is the Poulsen simplex or trivial (and not all trivial).
+Further, the Namioka--Phelps tensor product of the trace simplexes of two or more unital \Cs s is shown to be the trace simplex of the (minimal or maximal) tensor product of the \Cs s.
+This enables a systematic way of determining the trace simplex of a tensor product of \Cs s.